Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 2. "codec" means the video compression codec used for generating compressed video sequence.
 The patterns used for them are as follows:

 - ​	"vvc"  - Versatile Video Coding (VVC)
-- ​	"rl"  - reduced resolusion coding
+- ​	"rl"  - reduced resolution coding
 - ​	"dvc"  - DVC: An End-to-end Deep Video Compression Framework
 - ​	"rlvc" - Learning for Video Compression with Recurrent Auto-Encoder and Recurrent Probability Model
 - ​	"fomm" - First Order Motion Model for Image Animation